United Arts of Central Florida

 President and CEO

-The organization has supported the arts, sciences, and history in Lake, Orange, Osceola, and Seminole counties for 30 years.
-Toward that end, UA has invested more than $155 million in local arts and culture organizations, as well as education, with an annual investment of more than $5 million.
-In addition to raising and distributing funds, UA provides management, administrative, and advisory services to its partner arts and cultural organizations.
-Last year, United Arts supported more than 2.9 million experiences, including more than 1.2 million for K-12 students.
+The organization has supported the arts, sciences, and history in Lake, Orange, Osceola, and Seminole counties for 31 years.
+Toward that end, UA has invested more than $162 million in local arts and culture organizations, as well as arts education, with an annual investment of more than $7 million.
+In addition to raising and distributing funds, UA provides management, administrative, and advisory services to its partner arts and culture organizations.
+Last year, UA supported more than 2.9 million experiences, including more than 1.2 million for K-12 students.

-UA’s core programs include numerous grants providing operating and project support opportunities for arts and cultural organizations of all sizes and genres; contract for service opportunities that ensure arts, science, and history experiences are available to K-12 students and adults of all means; collaborative fundraising through the annual Collaborative Campaign for the Arts; technical assistance opportunities; research and data on the economic impact of the arts on the region; and arts advocacy.
+UA’s core programs include numerous grants that provide operating and project support opportunities for arts and culture organizations of all sizes and genres; contract for service opportunities that ensure arts, science, and history experiences are available to K-12 students and adults of all means; collaborative fundraising through the annual Collaborative Campaign for the Arts and the Empower the Arts Campaign; technical assistance opportunities; research and data on the economic impact of the arts on the region; Orlando Arts magazine, a bi-monthly glossy print publication dedicated to local arts and culture; and arts advocacy.

-With its office just outside Orlando in Maitland, UA is a four-county agency with a staff of 12 employees and an annual budget of $8 million.
-UA recently received $2 million more in ongoing funding from Orange County.
+With its office in Orlando, UA is a four-county agency with a staff of 12 employees and an annual budget of $8 million.
 Its board of directors is comprised of 43 members, with a 14-member Executive Committee.

 Arts & Economic Prosperity 5, the economic impact study from Americans for the Arts, showed that Central Florida nonprofit cultural organizations contribute $399 million per year to the region’s economy and employ more than 13,500 people.
 Its three major theme parks—Disney World, Universal, and SeaWorld—employ more than 9,500 creatives.
 In 2018 a record 75 million tourists visited Orlando.